m1nka/blog/_posts/2023-04-21-modernizing-legacy-oracle-forms-applications-a-complete-overview.markdown

 ## 4.3 Modernizing with ORDS (Oracle RESTful Data Services) <a name="ords"></a>

 Oracle REST Data Services (ORDS) ORDS is a solution for creating RESTful web services for Oracle databases.
 By using ORDS, you can turn your PL/SQL code into web services that can be easily integrated with other applications.
+It can be freely used with Oracle Database.

 Oracle REST Data Services (ORDS) is a standalone Java application that enables the development and deployment of RESTful APIs for Oracle databases.
 ORDS acts as a middleware that translates RESTful HTTP(S) calls into database interactions, providing a modern and scalable way to access and manipulate data stored in Oracle databases.
 ORDS features include: